People

 Doctoral Student

 Patrick O’Reilly is a doctoral student at Northwestern University and a member of the Interactive Audio Lab.
 He received a BA in Mathematics and Music from Carleton College and an MS in Computer Science from the University of Illinois at Chicago.
-His research interests include accessible musical interface design, music information retrieval, and generative models for audio.
-In his free time, he enjoys playing guitar and composing.
+His research interests include adversarial robustness, music information retrieval, and generative models for audio.
+In his free time, he enjoys playing guitar and writing music.

 -